Off-grid solar energy storage system with hybrid lithium iron phosphate (LFP) and lead-acid batteries in high mountains: a case report of Jiujiu Cabins in Taiwan: Abstract

 \section{Abstract}

 Mountain huts are buildings located at high altitude, offering a place for hikers and providing shelter.
-Energy supply to mountain huts remains an ongoing issue.
+Energy supply on mountain huts is still an open issue.
 Using renewable energies could be an appropriate solution.
 Jiujiu Cabins, a famous mountain hut in Shei-Pa National Park, Taiwan, has operated an off-grid solar energy storage system (ESS) with lead-acid batteries.
 In 2021, a serious system failure took place, leading to no electricity.
-After a detailed on-site survey, a reorganization and repair project was implemented, and the energy system came back to operate normally.
-Meanwhile, an eco-friendly lithium iron phosphate battery (LFP battery) ESS replaces part of the lead-acid battery ESS, forming a hybrid ESS, making a better and greener off-grid solar ESS.
+After a detailed on-site survey, a reorganization and repair project implemented, the energy system came back to operate normally.
+Meanwhile, an eco-friendly lithium iron phosphate battery (LFP battery) ESS replaces part of the lead-acid battery ESS, forming a hybrid ESS, making a better and green off-grid solar ESS.
 In this case report, the energy architecture, detailed descriptions, and historical status of the system are provided.
-An on-site survey of the failed energy system, a system improvement project, and a future plan are listed.
+An on-site survey of the failed energy system, a system improvement project, and future plan are listed.

 \titlepgskip=-21pt